ocamach1/PRC2_aging_rejuvenation/README.md

-#Convergence of aging- and rejuvenation-related epigenetic alterations on PRC2 targets
+# Convergence of aging- and rejuvenation-related epigenetic alterations on PRC2 targets

-Oscar Camacho, Michael A. Koldobskiy, Pradeep Reddy, Atharv Oak, Yuxiang Sun, Juan Carlos Izpisua Belmonte, Andrew P. Feinberg
+This repository contains code used in the analysis of data presented in our paper **Convergence of aging- and rejuvenation-related epigenetic alterations on PRC2 targets** (Oscar Camacho, Michael A. Koldobskiy, Pradeep Reddy, Atharv Oak, Yuxiang Sun, Juan Carlos Izpisua Belmonte, Andrew P. Feinberg)